d1vshar/pw4j/README.md

 - Applicants and Members API
 - Alliance Bank API
 - Nation-Military API

+### Scrape Clients (All are allowed withing game rules and widely used among the alliances)
+- Bank Withdrawal Client : You can withdraw money from Bank to Nation/another Alliance

 ### Features
 - Simple design to handle API requests.